MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/retrieve-entity-using-web-api.md

 ## Retrieve related records by expanding navigation properties

 Use the `$expand` system query option to control what data from related entities is returned.
-More information: [Retrieve related table records with a query](retrieve-related-entities-query.md)
+More information: [Join Tables](query-data-web-api.md#join-tables)

 <a name="bkmk_DetectIfChanged"></a>